Bearing (navigation)

+The bearing of the opposite direction (180° apart) is also known as a reciprocal bearing; it forms a reciprocal line with the original bearing, e.g., the east-west line.

-Alternatively, the US Army defines the bearing from point A to point B as the smallest angle between the ray AB and either north or south, whichever is closest.
-The bearing is expressed in terms of 2 characters and 1 number: first, the character is either N or S; next is the angle numerical value; third, the character representing the perpendicular direction, either E or W. The bearing angle value will always be less than 90 degrees.
+Historically, the US Army defined the bearing from point A to point B as the smallest angle between the ray AB and either north or south, whichever is closest.
+But this has fallen out of use since the 1940s.
+The bearing was expressed in terms of 2 characters and 1 number: first, the character is either N or S; next is the angle numerical value; third, the character representing the perpendicular direction, either E or W. The bearing angle value will always be less than 90 degrees.
 For example, if Point B is located exactly southeast of Point A, the bearing from Point A to Point B is "S 45° E".

 For example, if the bearing between Point A and Point B is S 45° E, the azimuth between Point A and Point B is 135°.